Pass-Fail Systems for Undergraduates

-The pass-fail grading option is intended to encourage sophomore level (and above) undergraduate students to take challenging courses outside the major field.
+The pass-fail grading option is intended to encourage undergraduate students to take challenging courses outside the major field.
 Courses numbered below 100 are generally not available for optional pass/fail grading system.
 However, the College offering a course may establish a petition process to determine, on a case-by-case basis, whether a student is allowed to take a course numbered below 100 with pass-fail grading.
 Courses 400 and above are not available for the optional pass/fail grading system.

 A student may register for no more than one course pass-fail numbered above 100 and below 400 in any one semester.
 Students should check the pass/fail restrictions for specific courses.
-He or she may take a maximum of six courses pass-fail per undergraduate career if the student is on a four-year program, or a maximum of eight courses per undergraduate career with a five-year, two-degree program.
+Students may take a maximum of six courses pass-fail per undergraduate career if the student is on a four-year program, or a maximum of eight courses per undergraduate career with a five-year, two-degree program.
 If a student changes a course from pass-fail grading to regular grading, that course will still count toward the maximum number of courses taken pass-fail during the student’s undergraduate career.
 The optional pass/fail option may not be used for major or minor subject credit toward graduation or for distribution requirements.